bhavna2004/Kafka-Commit-Log-Producer/README.md

 ## Design Rationale

-### Chosen approach: `MirrorSourceTask.java` only
+### Extending MirrorMaker 2 rather than building a custom replicator

-All modifications are confined to a single file — `MirrorSourceTask.java` — with no changes to any other class, interface, or build file in the Kafka codebase.
-This was a deliberate choice to minimize the diff surface, make the pull request easy to review, and reduce the risk of unintended side effects.
+**Problem:** Cross-cluster replication with fault detection is needed, but building a replicator from scratch would require reimplementing offset management, consumer group coordination, partition assignment, and Connect worker lifecycle — all of which MirrorMaker 2 already handles correctly and reliably.

-### Task 2: Log Truncation Detection
+**Approach chosen:** Extend the existing MirrorMaker 2 by modifying only `MirrorSourceTask.java`, the single class responsible for consuming from the source cluster and producing to the target.

-**Problem:** Kafka's retention policy can purge messages from the source topic before MM2 replicates them.
-Because MM2's consumer simply resumes from its last committed offset, it has no built-in mechanism to detect that messages between that offset and the current log start offset have been permanently destroyed.
-The result is a silent gap in the DR replica.
+**Why:** MirrorMaker 2 is production-grade, widely used, and deeply integrated with Kafka's Connect framework.
+Extending it means inheriting all of that reliability for free.
+Any custom-built replicator would take far longer to reach the same level of correctness.
+Confining changes to one file also keeps the pull request minimal and reviewable, and means any future Kafka upgrade only requires reconciling changes in one place.

-**Solution:** Two detection points were added:
+---

-1. **At initialization (`detectLogTruncation`)** — called inside `initializeConsumer()` every time the task starts or restarts.
-For every partition that has a committed replication offset, `consumer.beginningOffsets()` is called to fetch the broker's current log start offset.
-If `logStartOffset > lastCommittedOffset + 1`, the intervening messages are gone.
-A `DataLossException` is thrown immediately so MM2 fails fast with a clear, descriptive error rather than silently producing an incomplete replica.
+### Task 2: Log Truncation Detection — Fail-Fast approach

-2. **During polling (`handleRecord`)** — each incoming record's offset is compared against the last seen offset for that partition.
-A forward jump larger than 1 means records were skipped mid-run. `DataLossException` is thrown again.
+**Problem:** Kafka's retention policy can silently purge messages from the source topic before MM2 replicates them.
+MM2 has no built-in awareness of this — it simply resumes from its last committed offset, unaware that the messages it expects to read next no longer exist.
+The DR replica ends up with a permanent, undetectable gap.

-**Why fail-fast:** An incomplete DR replica is worse than no replica — it gives false confidence that recovery is possible when it is not.
-Stopping loudly forces operator awareness and investigation.
+**Approach chosen:** Detect the gap and throw an exception immediately — fail-fast — rather than letting replication continue silently.

-**`DataLossException`** is defined as a public static inner class inside `MirrorSourceTask` so all new code stays in one file.
+**Why:** The alternative approaches were considered and rejected.
+Skipping the gap and continuing replication would produce a DR replica that appears complete but is missing events — this is the worst possible outcome because operators would have false confidence in the replica during a disaster recovery scenario.
+Logging a warning and continuing has the same problem.
+The only honest response to irreversible data loss is to stop loudly and force an operator decision.
+A failed MM2 task is visible and alertable; a quietly incomplete replica is not.

-### Task 3: Graceful Topic Reset Handling
+---

-**Problem:** When a topic is deleted and recreated, its offsets reset to 0 and Kafka assigns it a new internal topic ID (a UUID).
-MM2's stored offset from the previous incarnation is now stale.
-Without handling, MM2 either throws an `OffsetOutOfRangeException` or stalls on an offset that will never arrive.
+### Task 3: Topic Reset — Automatic Recovery approach

-**Solution:** Two complementary detection mechanisms:
+**Problem:** When a topic is deleted and recreated, its offsets restart from zero.
+MM2's stored replication offset now points into a topic incarnation that no longer exists.
+Without handling, MM2 stalls or throws errors and cannot resume replication without a manual restart.

-1. **Topic ID comparison (`detectAndHandleTopicReset`)** — called in the `poll()` loop every 5 seconds via `TOPIC_CHECK_INTERVAL_MS`.
-At initialization, `recordTopicIds()` fetches and stores the Kafka-assigned UUID for each topic via the Admin client.
-On every subsequent check, `describeTopics()` is called again.
-If the UUID has changed, the topic was deleted and recreated.
-MM2 calls `seekToBeginning()` on all affected partitions and updates the stored ID so the check does not re-trigger.
+**Approach chosen:** Automatically detect the reset and resume replication from the beginning of the new topic incarnation — recover without operator intervention.

-2. **Backward offset detection (`handleRecord`)** — if a consumed record's offset is less than the last seen offset for that topic-partition, this is also a signal of topic reset.
-MM2 seeks to the beginning and clears the stored state for that partition.
+**Why:** Topic reset is a planned, recoverable maintenance operation — unlike data loss, which is permanent and requires a human decision.
+Failing fast here would be the wrong choice because the new topic is intact and replicable; there is no reason to stop.
+Requiring a manual restart every time a topic is recreated would make the DR pipeline fragile and operationally expensive.
+Auto-recovery is the right tradeoff because it keeps the pipeline running through routine maintenance while still logging the reset event clearly so operators have full visibility into what happened.

-**Why auto-recover:** Unlike data loss, topic reset is a planned maintenance operation.
-Operators expect MM2 to resume automatically — requiring manual restart would defeat the purpose of a DR pipeline.
+---

-### Integration approach
+### Why offset tracking is the right signal for both scenarios

-Both features integrate at the `poll()` call site and in `initializeConsumer()`, which are the natural entry points for per-cycle and per-start checks respectively.
-The existing `commit()`, `commitRecord()`, `stop()`, and `convertRecord()` methods are unchanged.
-The `consumerAccess` semaphore and `stopping` flag from the original code are respected throughout.
+Both truncation and topic reset are detected by comparing expected offsets against actual offsets.
+This is the most reliable signal available because Kafka's offset model is the authoritative record of what has been consumed and what exists in the log.
+Topic IDs (UUIDs assigned by Kafka on creation) are used as a secondary signal for topic reset because they change precisely when a topic is deleted and recreated — making them an unambiguous indicator of a new topic incarnation, independent of offset values.

 ---

 ## AI Usage Documentation